Bayview Woods-Steeles

 Bayview Woods-Steeles is a neighbourhood located in the northern tip of the city of Toronto, Ontario, Canada in the district of North York.
-It is part of federal and provincial electoral district Willowdale, and Toronto electoral ward 24: Willowdale (East).
+It is part of federal and provincial electoral district Don Valley North, and Toronto electoral ward 17: Don Valley North.
 In 2006, it had a population of 13,295.
 The area is divided by a series of ravines, and is often not considered a neighbourhood unto itself.
 Rather the sections are more often divided between the neighbouring areas of Hillcrest Village, Bayview Village, and Newtonbrook.

 The neighbourhood is bordered by Steeles Avenue East to the north, Leslie Street to the east, Bayview Avenue to the west, and Finch Avenue East to the south.
 Several branches of the Don River meet in the middle of this neighbourhood and there is no shortage of greenspace as a result, though much is not usable, since it consists mostly of ravines.
 This neighbourhood is also notable for varying greatly in elevation, with the section in Cummer Avenue between Bayview and Leslie being especially steep.